harry-anderson/s3-terraform/task-1/README.md

 ```

 ### Copying data
-To copy data between the buckets I would use a cross-account [AWS DataSync Task](https://aws.amazon.com/blogs/storage/how-to-use-aws-datasync-to-migrate-data-between-amazon-s3-buckets/)
+To copy data between the buckets I would use a cross-account [AWS DataSync Task](https://aws.amazon.com/blogs/storage/how-to-use-aws-datasync-to-migrate-data-between-amazon-s3-buckets/).

-I had a go at creating the a template for the DataSync resouces, although i couldnt getting working in my testing due to cross account IAM issues, see `task-1/extra_resources`
+I had a go at creating the a template for the DataSync resouces ( see `task-1/extra_resources`).
+Although I run into cross account IAM issues while testing.

 Why?
 - Full managed solution, avoid the need for manage and scale a compute cluster.